Dawn Airey: Directorships

-and the educational platform Digital Theatre+ (2019-).
+and the educational platform Digital Theatre+ (2019–).

-She is a non-Executive Director of Channel 4 (2021-), cloud video platform Blackbird (software) (2019-), Grosvenor Estates (2019-) and Getty Images (2015-).
+She is a non-Executive Director of Channel 4 (2021–), cloud video platform Blackbird (2019–), Grosvenor Estates (2019–) and Getty Images (2015–).

 Previously she has held positions on the boards of UK Film Council, the British Library, easyJet, Thomas Cook and LoveFilm.

+On 2 June 2026, The Secretary of State for Culture, Media and Sport appointed Airey as Chair of the Arts Council England for a term of 4 years, starting on 1 August 2026.

 Honours

 Airey is a Fellow and a Vice President of the Royal Television Society and a Fellow of the Royal Society of Arts.

 In 2017, she was News International's visiting professor of Media Studies at Brasenose College, Oxford University and in 2018 was given an Honorary Doctorate of Arts by Edge Hill University for her outstanding contributions to the media industry.
 She holds a degree from the University of Cambridge.

 In the 2024 Birthday Honours, Dawn Airey was appointed a Commander of the Order of the British Empire (CBE) for services to theatre and to charity.

 Personal life

-Airey lives with her civil partner Jacqueline Lawrence (Founder and Chair of The Elma Trust, a non-profit organisation) in West London and Oxford.
+Airey lives with her civil partner Jacqueline Lawrence (the founder and chairwoman of The Elma Trust, a non-profit organisation) in West London and Oxford.
 The couple have two daughters.

 She describes herself as a monarchist and a supporter of “the modern royal family”, singling out the work ethic and "phenomenal" dedication to the arts of Prince Edward, Duke of Edinburgh, royal patron of the National Youth Theatre, of which Airey is chair.
 Her views stand in contrast to her position of two decades ago when she told The Guardian that the concept of the monarchy had become “anachronistic”.